Add pictures or attach files to emails in Outlook

 -

-To change these permissions, select the arrow at the right of the attachment name to display a drop-down menu with a variety of permission options.Sharing files, folders, and list items.
+To change these permissions, select the attachment link to display a drop-down menu with a variety of permission options.Sharing files, folders, and list items.

 To learn more, visit

-Insert a picture into the body of an email message in new Outlook
+Show a picture in the body of an email message in new Outlook

 -